AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 **Example 1**

-This rule blocks a client for 5m when it exceeds 100 req/sec in the last 60 sec:
+This rule blocks a client for 5m when it exceeds 100 req/sec (per CDN POP) in the last 60 sec:

 ```
 kind: "CDN"